-(7) in addition to the requirements in (3) above, no less than 12 Upper Level Credit points in each of any two of the schools or departments listed in (1) above, normally obtained during the fourth and final year of study.
+(7) in addition to the requirements in Rule 8.
+(3) above, no fewer than 12 Upper Level credit points in any of the Schools or Departments listed in Rule 8.
+(1) above.

 9. Subjects offered by other Faculties may, with the permission of the Degree Committee, also be counted towards the degree.
 Faculty shall determine equivalent credit point ratings for such subjects.